raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-In this step you will be programming the **Main Panda** sprite to walk through each of the five Green Goal backdrops.
+In this step, you will program the **Main Panda** sprite to walk through each of the five Green Goal backdrops.

-You will be using the `Broadcast`{:class="block3events"} blocks which are messages that are sent by a sprite for some or all other sprites to receive.
-You'll be familiar with `Broadcasts`{:class="block3events"} if you completed the [Focus on the prize](https://learning-admin.raspberrypi.org/en/projects/focus-on-the-prize){:target="\_blank"} project in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself){:target="\_blank"} pathway.
+You will use the `broadcast`{:class="block3events"} blocks, which are messages that are sent by a sprite for some or all other sprites to receive.
+If you have completed the [Focus on the prize](https://learning-admin.raspberrypi.org/en/projects/focus-on-the-prize){:target="\_blank"} project in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself){:target="\_blank"} pathway, you will be familiar with `broadcast`{:class="block3events"} blocks.

-A group of blocks joined together is called a script.
+A group of blocks joined together is called a 'script'.
 The **Main Panda** sprite will have two scripts.

 --- task ---

 The first script will set up the animation sequence.
-The **Main Panda** will broadcast a message to the sprites.
+The **Main Panda** sprite will broadcast a message to the sprites.
 To create the first script, select the following blocks from the `Events`{:class="block3events"} blocks menu: `when green flag clicked`{:class="block3events"} and `broadcast message1`{:class="block3events"}.
-Click on the dropdown in `broadcast message1`{:class="block3events"} block and select new message then title it 'next':
+Click on the drop-down menu in the `broadcast message1`{:class="block3events"} block and select **New message**, then give it the title `next`:

 ```blocks3
 when green flag clicked